Useful pages on the regulator website

-The deadline for response to a request for information is 20 business days.
-In exceptional circumstances, it can be extended for another 10 business days, when those circumstances that make it difficult to gather the requested information.
+The deadline for a response to a request for information is 20 business days.
+In exceptional circumstances, it can be extended for another 10 business days, when those circumstances make it difficult to gather the requested information.

 Law No. 20,730, which was published on 8 March 2014, regulates the lobbying and the procedures that represent particular interests before the authorities and officials, constituting a major advance in providing tools for public activity that make those procedures more transparent.